Supported hardware and software

 Ubuntu

-If the official Ubuntu version for Raspberries is used, this is is supported by raspiBackup.
-However, at least a Raspberry Pi 4 with 4GB, better still with 8GB memory, should be used.
+If the official Ubuntu version for Raspberries is used, this is supported by raspiBackup.
+However, at least a Raspberry Pi 4 with 4GB, better with 8GB memory, should be used.
 The same applies to a Raspberry Pi 5.
 Presumably the requirements for an Ubuntu server system are lower.

 Raspberry Pi Compute Module (CM)